National Science and Technology Council: History

 The National Science and Technology Council (NSTC) was established by President Bill Clinton through Executive Order 12881 on November 23, 1993.
-Each presidential administration has utilized the NSTC in varying fashions.
+Each presidential administration has utilized the NSTC in varying ways.
 During the Clinton administration, the NSTC wrote 6 Presidential Review Directives, used for President Clinton's own future directives.
 The council has not issued any of these since.
 Instead, the council's recommendations often serve as advice for other committees as policy is drafted.
 Members of the science and technology community have debated whether the NSTC should play a more direct role in policymaking by issuing formal directives and having increased authority.

 The structure of the NSTC has changed multiple times in the last few decades.
 Under the Obama Administration, the Council's subcommittees were restructured and a new committee for directing STEM education was added.
-A committee focused on science and technology enterprise was added under the Trump Administration, as well as special committees on artificial intelligence and research environments.
+A committee focused on science and technology enterprise was added under the first Trump Administration, as well as special committees on artificial intelligence and research environments.